 Do Bed Bugs Latch Onto the Skin Like Ticks?

 Bed bugs and ticks both feed on blood, but bed bugs eat differently from ticks.
-They use an extended beak that looks like a straw to pierce the skin and sucking the blood out.
+They use an extended beak that looks like a straw to pierce the skin and suck the blood out.
 Bed bugs do not burrow their heads into the skin, and they also do not latch onto it.

 What Do Ticks and Bed Bugs Feed?

 Both ticks and bed bugs feed on blood as they are considered parasites.
-However, ticks prefer to feed on animal’s blood, which is why they are frequently seen latching onto dogs and cats.
+However, ticks prefer to feed on animals’ blood, which is why they are frequently seen latching onto dogs and cats.
 On the other hand, bed bugs prefer to feed on human blood.

 What Time of the Day Do Ticks and Bed Bugs Bite?